highfidelity/hifi-content/events/bingo/README.md

 You can perform a local 1-person test of this new code by doing the following:
 1. Restore a Bingo content archive onto your local sandbox so that you have all of the necessary content.
 2. Set up your Secrets as per the  "Secrets" section above.
-3. Run the `bingo.js` Web app from a local NodeJS v10.15.1 installation
+3. Run the `bingo.js` Web app from a local NodeJS v10.15.1 installation.
-    - Run `node bingo.js` from the `webApps` directory
+    - Run `node bingo.js` from the `webApps` directory.
 4. Run MySQL locally.
     - You can create the necessary Bingo database by modifying the `startup()` function within the `bingo.js` web app script.
 5. Run a local HTTP server to serve the client/server scripts, then change all of the script URLs on the content.